 Between working from home, being quarantined from friends and family, and having to change your business plans for the immediate future, uncertainty is at an all-time high right now.
 As developing and adapting new sales and marketing strategies is important in order to maintain normal business practices, there are aspects lots of business professionals overlook.
-Everyone is facing the same issue and we all need to take a step back for a moment and do the things that help you remain positive.
+Everyone is facing the same issue and we all need to take a step back for a moment and do the things that help you stay positive during COVID-19.
 Even though we can not go out and socialize with our friends and family, it is important to get some fresh air and sunshine, whether that is grocery shopping, going for a walk (if permitted in your area), or simply sitting on your porch, balcony, or deck and read a book.
 In order to keep your employees, customers and yourself positive you need to work harder than normal to keep yourself positive and adapting your techniques.

 Just Keep Swimming (Stay Positive)

 It is obviously important to keep a positive attitude in day-to-day business as no customer wants to deal with someone who is not easy to talk to or is negative.
-As we are all experiencing, it is much harder to stay positive during this pandemic as it was at the beginning of 2020.
-Whether your normal routine of the gym, family/friend outings, or vacations were affected, we all need to adapt on how to find a way to stay positive and relax.
+As we are all experiencing, it is much harder to stay positive during COVID-19 as it was at the beginning of 2020.
+Whether your normal routine of the gym, family/friend outings, or vacations were affected, we all need to adapt on how to find a way to stay positive during COVID-19 and relax.
 Taking a moment to yourself and clearing your mind of what is happening in the world, what the stock market is doing, what your business is doing, or even what is happening in social media, is extremely important right now.
 Once a day we all need to take some time to ourselves and go do something that makes us happy, and lets us forget about our surrounding environment.
 It is okay to be selfish for a moment and worry about yourself, because if you don’t, you will burn out and you won’t be able to help anyone else.
 So, before you run out into the business environment to find out how you can help your company’s marketing, sales, or another aspect of the business, ensure you have a clear focused mind.

 How Can You Help?